 How much is covered?

-First, you will have to pay your $100 deductible per incident before the insurance company starts paying anything for the covered expenses, even for doctor visits.
+First, you will have to pay your chosen deductible (choices range from $0 to $500) per incident before the insurance company starts paying anything for the covered expenses, even for doctor visits.
 You will need to continue to pay all the money yourself until you have completely satisfied the deductible.
 The deductible is not just for the hospitalization.

 After that, the plan pays 100% up to the selected policy maximum, ranging from $50,000 to $500,000.